rogiervandenberg/resp-img-get-serving-url-appengine/README.md

 3. The serving url is inherently public (no support for private serving urls).

+4. It is not possible to remove an image from the Google Cache

-4. Probably other things that I'm forgetting at the moment.
+5. Probably other things that I'm forgetting at the moment.